emscripten-core/emscripten/site/source/docs/building_from_source/verify_emscripten_environment.rst

 .. note:: On Windows, invoke the tool with **emsdk** instead of **./emsdk**:

-The command prints out information about the toolchain and runs some basic sanity checks.
 For example, the following output reports an installation where Java is missing:

 .. code-block:: javascript
 	:emphasize-lines: 6